voyc/drzinn/README.md

-# DrZinn's Personal Empowerment Guide
+# DrZinn

-Using psychometric testing.
+Psychometric testing.

-The first page is a one-screen summary of your authentic self.
+The first page is a one-screen summary of your test results.

 Click on each panel to drill-down to additional details.